viamgr/wave_secret_decoder/README.md

 ## Implementation

-As mentioned in the description it is a challenging task to finish but I tried to be my best.
+As mentioned in the description it is a challenging task to finish but I tried to do my best.

 The code procedures are developed at a high level as you can see the eager methods called step by step after each other: